andornaut/til/docs/retro-games.md

 Legend of Zelda, The - A Link to the Past
 Lemmings
 Lufia II - Rise of the Sinistrals
+Magical Quest Starring Mickey Mouse, The
 Mario Paint
+Marvel Super Heroes in War of the Gems
 Mega Man X
 Mega Man X2
+Metal Warriors
 Ms. Pac-Man
+Pilotwings
 Secret of Mana
 Shin Kidou Senki Gundam W - Endless Duel
 SimCity 2000